GianmarcoDisario/gianmarcodisario.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I started this website to commit myself to writing more about the many topics that interest me.
-The goal is to at least write one post every two weeks from the moment I turn 33 (5 Aug.
-2025).
+The goal is to at least write one post every two weeks from the moment I turned 33.

 The site was mainly started as a place to gather my thoughts, not necessarily to be read publicly, but thanks for visiting anyway and feel free to dive right in!